-Lyons, M. D., & McQuillin, S. D. (2018).
+Lyons, M. D., & McQuillin, S. D. (2019).
 Risks and rewards of school-based mentoring relationships: A reanalysis of the student mentoring program evaluation.
-School Psychology Quarterly, doi:10.1037/spq0000265 Summarized by Cyanea Poon Notes of Note: This study re-examined the impact of school-based mentoring (SBM) programs, with special attention to the association between relationship quality with academic and […]
+School Psychology Quarterly, 34(1), 76–85. https://doi.org/10.1037/spq0000265 Summarized by Rachel Thompson Notes of Interest: The current study reanalyzed a RCT of a SBM program, with attention on how mentee-reported relationship quality can affect academic and […]

 Topics of Interest